LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 - **ODrive 3.6** (24 V or 56 V variant) with firmware 0.5.4
 - **Two hoverboard hub motors** with 15 pole pairs and 3 hall sensors each
 - **Arduino Mega 2560**
-- **Jetson Nano** running Ubuntu 18.04 + ROS 1 Melodic (or compatible e.g., Laptop or Mini-PCs: ROS Noetic and ROS 2)
+- **Jetson Nano** running Ubuntu 18.04 + ROS 1 Melodic (or compatible, e.g., Laptop or Mini-PCs: ROS Noetic and ROS 2)
 - **36 V Li-ion battery pack** (10S), optionally with brake resistor
 - **RC transmitter/receiver** with at least 3 channels (for RC control)
 - **Android device** with the ROS-Mobile app (for WiFi teleop)

-If your setup differs e.g., different ODrive board, different motors, different battery, then the constants at the top of `odrive_parameter_configuration.py` **must be reviewed** before running.
-Voltage trip levels in particular are
-safety-critical: wrong values either prevent motor start or fault on the first hard brake.
+If your setup differs, e.g., different ODrive board, different motors, different battery, then the constants at the top of `odrive_parameter_configuration.py` **must be reviewed** before running.
+Voltage trip levels in particular are safety-critical: wrong values either prevent motor start or cause a fault on the first hard brake.

 ---